sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 ---

 # How to install new plugins
-- Go to wherever packer is installed and find where all the other plugins are.
+- Go to wherever lazy is installed and find where all the other plugins are.
 With the plugin's github repo name in mind, add a line that looks something like this:
 ```lua
 use 'plugin_repo/plugin_name.nvim'
 ```
-- To actually install the thing, run :source and then :PackerSync
 - Then, you'll want to add a config file for that plugin.
 - Remember to require the new plugin's config file from the mini init.lua.